darul75/personal-blog/posts/2015/2016-01-26_chrome-extension-with-react.md

-My previous blog [post](http://www.darul.io/post/2016-01-14_canvas-image-and-data-uri) was about manipulating images with Javascript API and here is a recap of my notes after creating a new Chrome extension app available [here](https://chrome.google.com/webstore/detail/dog-it/bcceanhkdnodhlglnggnepecgoemgmmg/related).
+Previous blog [post](http://www.darul.io/post/2016-01-14_canvas-image-and-data-uri) was about manipulating images with Javascript API and here is a recap of my notes after creating a new Chrome extension app available [here](https://chrome.google.com/webstore/detail/dog-it/bcceanhkdnodhlglnggnepecgoemgmmg/related).

 ## Goal